Sears skips payments to vendors amid bankruptcy concerns

-(Reuters) - Sears Holdings Corp (SHLD.O) has started to miss payments to vendors, adding to concerns about its future after sources said on Wednesday that the U.S. department store operator was preparing to file for bankruptcy in the coming days.
+(Reuters) - Sears Holdings Corp has started to miss payments to vendors, adding to concerns about its future after sources said on Wednesday that the U.S. department store operator was preparing to file for bankruptcy in the coming days.

 Three vendors told Reuters that Sears had missed scheduled payments to them in the last couple of weeks.